The64thGamer/cheeseepedia/content/wiki/1-stage.md

 categories = ["Chuck E. Cheese's"]
 +++

 The 1-Stage is a stage format found at Chuck E. Cheese's locations which either opened with the stage or replaced a previous stage from 1992 - 1998, 2011, and 2015.
 It was the last official Munch's Make-Believe Band stage created.
-As of April 2025, 4 1-Stages are remaining.
-3 are in the United States, and 1 are in Chile.
+As of April 2025, 2 1-Stages are remaining.
+The final two are in the United States.

 ## Appearance